General terms and conditions

 16.2.
 To the fullest extent permitted by applicable law, Labconsort shall not be liable for:

-- indirect, incidental or consequential damages, including but not limited to loss of profit, turnover, data, business interruption or reputational damage;
+(a) indirect, incidental or consequential damages, including but not limited to loss of profit, turnover, data, business interruption or reputational damage;

-- defects, non-conformity or hidden defects in Products sold by a Supplier via the Website;
+(b) defects, non-conformity or hidden defects in Products sold by a Supplier via the Website;

-- any damage resulting from interruptions, malfunctions, harmful elements or downloads from the Website.
+(c) any damage resulting from interruptions, malfunctions, harmful elements or downloads from the Website.

 16.3.
 Nothing in these Terms shall exclude or limit Labconsort’s liability in the event of wilful misconduct (“opzet”) or gross negligence (“grove fout”), nor any liability that cannot be excluded under mandatory Belgian law.